top of page

 4. Exploring Leadership Dynamics: Strategies for a Thriving Work Environment

-Presented by Flor Perry, Position Management Specialist, Atlanta Public Schools, Atlanta, GA
+Presented by Ashley Walton-Freeman, Director of Talent Management, Atlanta Public Schools, Atlanta, GA

 Explore the intricacies of leadership dynamics with me as we delve into strategies for fostering a thriving work environment.
 This session aims to equip you with next-level leadership-followership strategies to navigate diverse challenges effectively.
 Through interactive exercises and insightful discussions, you will learn to apply positive leadership behaviors and adapt to various workplace situations.
 Discover how to promote collaborative communication, pinpoint areas for personal growth, and cultivate trust while empowering your team.
 Acquire tools and techniques to bring about support and growth in your workplace, promoting a culture of continuous learning and development for both leaders and team members.